The detailed information on these pages will remain free thanks to those who advertise here. If you shop or use their services, please thank them!

 231-745-4631

 More- The Pere Marquette is a designated Wild and Scenic Waterway between The Forks and Custer Bridge.
-If you wish to canoe on this portion of the Pere Marquette River you need a permit between May 15 and September 10.
+If you wish to boat/paddle on this portion of the Pere Marquette River you need a permit May through September.
 There are special regulations which apply.
 Private watercraft permits may be reserved by calling 1-231-745-4631.
-Some of the landings along the river require a Recreation Fee sticker to park there (self-pay tubes are available- $3/day, $5/weekly, or $20/year at a Ranger Station).
+Some of the landings along the river require a Recreation Fee sticker to park there (self-pay tubes are available- See Manistee National Forest Recreation Fees

 [Counties] Lake County Manistee County Mason County Oceana County

-Taylor Road (Forest Road 5580) is a sand road off US-10, 2 miles east of Branch or 2 miles west of Walhalla.
+Taylor Road (Forest Road 5580) is a sand road off US-10, 2 miles west of Branch or 2 miles east of Walhalla.
 Turn south on Taylor Road.
 (Taylor Road north of US 10 is slightly west of the turn south).
 After 0.4 mile you cross the RR tracks and come to a fork with the Forest Service kiosk and self-pay tube.
-The right hand fork leads to parking in 0.2 mile.
-The left hand fork leads to parking and the trails to the river in 0.3 mile.
+The right hand fork (FR 8761) leads to parking in 0.2 mile.
+The left hand fork (FR 5580) leads to parking and the trails to the river in 0.3 mile.

 Home